Skip to content

 • Let them know you may be late

-• Be aware that you are traveling in bad conditions
+• Keep them aware that you are traveling in bad conditions

-• Be able to send help if you need it
+• Allow them to better be able to send help if you need it

 Construction worker driving tractor in the snow during winter.